 Another sentimental favorite of mine is Dr. Jay Pasachoff’s A Field Guide to the Stars and Planets .
 What’s its claim to fame?
 It’s like a big boy’s and girl’s Stars.
 The same sort of general guide to the night sky, but on a much more detailed level and in a decidedly thicker package—578 pages.
 Nevertheless, it’s still portable, and even in this computer age, packs an information wallop.

-Which is what, decades ago, drew me to the original version written by Pasachoff’s mentor, Dr. Donald Menzel, who was, like Jay, a professional astronomer, author, and astronomy popularizer (he was also a UFO debunker of some note, but that’s a story for another day).
+Which is what, decades ago, drew me to the original version written by Pasachoff’s mentor, Dr. Donald Menzel, who was, like Jay, a professional astronomer, author, and astronomy popularizer (he was also a notorious UFO debunker, but that’s a story for another day).
 Even ages ago, this book was filled with maps and tables enough to cover almost any circumstance.